k2view-academy/K2View-Academy/articles/99_Broadway/19_broadway_flow_stages.md

 A Stage can be added anywhere in the flow.

-- To add a Stage to the end of the flow, click the large plus sign in the empty Stage area.
+- To add a Stage to the end of the flow, click the big **+** in the empty Stage area.

 ![Flow-Plus Icon](/articles/99_Broadway/images/99_18_01_main_flow_area.PNG)
 - To add a Stage in the middle of the flow, click ![image](/articles/99_Broadway/images/99_19_dots.PNG) in the right corner of the Stage to open the [Stage context menu](/articles/99_Broadway/18_broadway_flow_window.md#stage-context-menu) and select either **Insert After** or **Insert Before**.